junxit/us-congress-bills-112/metadata.md

 - 2011-10-26 — The Speaker designated the Honorable Tim Murphy to act as Chairman of the Committee.
 - 2011-10-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7111)
 - 2011-10-26 — The previous question was ordered pursuant to the rule. (consideration: CR H7110)
+- 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.